 Where to stay at Uluru Kata-Tjuta (accommodation options)

 There is no accommodation or camping available inside Uluru-Kata Tjuta National Park but Ayers Rock Resort is about a 10 minute drive from the park and about a 10 minute drive from Ayers Rock Airport in Yulara.

 There are a variety of different accommodation options to suit all budgets and tastes at the resort including:

 Sails in the Desert

 This is a 5* hotel which offers luxury accommodation.
-We stayed at this hotel and I will be reviewing our experience shortly.
+We stayed at this hotel and it was fantastic.

 Desert Gardens Hotel

 This 4.5* hotel is set within an oasis of native gardens.

 One or two-bedroomed self-contained apartments.

 A 3* hotel which offers visitors rooms with a private bathroom.